 It’s not the usual symptoms

-Anyone who says “it’s just a cold” is forgetting exactly how miserable the virus can be: Runny nose, sore throat, headaches, fatigue, sneezes—and those are just a few of the nasty symptoms, explains Mylynda Massart, MD, PhD, a family medicine physician at the University of Pittsburgh Medical Center (UPMC).
+Anyone who says “it’s just a cold” is forgetting exactly how miserable the viruses can be: Runny nose, sore throat, headaches, fatigue, sneezes—and those are just a few of the unpleasant symptoms, explains Mylynda Massart, MD, PhD, a family medicine physician at the University of Pittsburgh Medical Center (UPMC).
 Every year, one billion colds strike people in the United States—which means some of us are getting two to three a year—and some of those colds can actually be something worse.
-Read up on the crazy common cold symptoms you probably never knew about.
+Read up on the common cold symptoms you probably never knew about.

 Your whole body aches